syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `FILTER` function allows you to filter a range of data based on criteria you define.
+The `FILTER` function returns an array of values filtered based on criteria you define.